 The Shaolin martial arts system is a concrete manifestation of how the human body performs in both offensive and defensive actions.
 At the core of its many routines is the basic sets of combinations in which the human body can move and perform.
 All of the styles and designs encompassed within the Shaolin system have their foundation in the ancient Chinese medical understanding of the human body and the Chinese understanding of the laws of human motion.

 Many of these studies take into consideration static and dynamic movement, the principles of yin and yang, relaxation, hard and soft movements.
 The most famous of these studies is the principle of Liu He or the six directions: north, south, east, west, up and down which also correlates to hands and feet together, elbows and knees together, shoulders and hips together along with the combination of heart and mind.

-The study of human movement also led to the understanding of man’s ability to develop and harness chi through practical exercises and the use of the mind to develop strength and vitality.
+The study of human movement also led to the understanding of man’s ability to develop and harness qi through practical exercises and the use of the mind to develop strength and vitality.
 Qi development also finds its roots in ancient Chinese wisdom, in the belief of the harmony between man and nature.
-By adhering to that belief, Shaolin Kung Fu developed by thinking rationally about what is the best and most reasonable structure for the body’s natural movement.
+By adhering to that belief, Shaolin Kung Fu developed by rational thought about what is the best and most reasonable structure for the body’s natural movement.

 In the long history of Shaolin Kung Fu, one will always find that after examination, this martial arts system eliminates what is useless and constantly refines its innovation and development to make the human body the best at maximizing its ability to defend itself within the most optimal form of human motion.